sbormann/ioBroker.iqontrol/README.md

 ## Changelog

+### dev
+* (sbormann) Breaking change: completely removed presssure detection and replaced it by long clicks to open context menu

 ### 1.2.7 (2020-09-30)
 * (sbormann) Added ADDITIONAL_CONTROLS as universal datapoint to define an array of additional control items that will be displayed inside dialog.
 * (sbormann) Added possibility to renderViews and openDialogs via popup-buttons and postMessage-commands for iframes.